Julius C. Burrows: Military and legal careers

-Burrows raised an infantry company in 1862 to fight in the American Civil War, becoming a part of the 17th Michigan Infantry Regiment and served as its captain until the fall of 1863.
+Burrows raised an infantry company in 1862 to fight in the American Civil War, becoming a part of the 17th Michigan Infantry Regiment and serving as its captain until the fall of 1863.
 He was elected circuit court commissioner in 1864 and was prosecuting attorney for Kalamazoo County 1866-1870.
 He declined appointment as supervisor of internal revenue for Michigan and Wisconsin in 1868.